jebberjeb/viz.cljc/README.md

 This library provides one interface `viz.core/image` for both Clojure and Clojurescript.
-For Clojure, the dependency on the Graphviz `dot` binary is no longer necessary.
+For Clojure, the dependency on the Graphviz `dot` binary is not necessary (as it is with other libraries).
 For Clojurescript, this library eliminates the need to separately include Viz.js.

 Everything in this library is self contained, as it includes and uses Viz.js.
 This also ensures complete consistency (formatting nuances, etc) between